top of page

 Kemelman

 Rabbi Yeshoua Kemelman was born in Jerusalem in 1919.
-His family came from Lithuania.
+His family originated from Lithuania.
 Rabbi Kemelman married Zehava Bornstein in Israel in 1947.
-She was born in Austrwowitz and raised in Warsaw Poland.
+She was born in Austrowitz and raised in Warsaw, Poland.
 She later lived in Bnei Brak.
-He graduated from the Eitz Chayim (Tree of Life) Yeshiva in Jerusalem, under the then leadership of Rabbi Isser Zalman Meltzer and Rabbi Kook.
+He graduated from the Eitz Chayim (Tree of Life) Yeshiva in Jerusalem, under the leadership of Rabbi Isser Zalman Meltzer and Rabbi Kook.
 He then studied at Yeshivat Chevron and Yeshivat Merkaz HaRav.
-He was a highly diligent student and graduated with 9 Semichot.
-After his graduation from the Yeshiva he served as Secretary of the Mizrachi Organization and director of Mifal Hatorah (Central Torah Foundation for the Yeshivot of the Holy Land) in Haifa.
-Rabbi Kemelman was sent to South Africa by Rabbi Berlin (Bar Ilan University is named after him) to bring Jews back to yiddishkeit.

-In 1949 they moved to South Africa.
+In 1949, they moved to South Africa.
 Rabbi Kemelman first served the Vryburg community and then Potchefstroom.
-After his Potchefstroom posting, he completed his PHD in the USA and then returned to South Africa to serve as the East London Rabbi.
-He then moved to Johannesburg and served as the Principal Rabbi of the Synagogues Youth Organization of the Federation of Synagogues of South Africa.
-From South Africa he migrated to Sydney Australia and served as the Rabbi of Sydney Central Synagogue and later as the Head of the Beth Din of Australia and New Zealand.
-After leaving the Rabbinate he became a highly successful property developer.
-This in parallel to serving as head of the Sydney Beth Din.
+After his posting in Potchefstroom, he earned his PhD in the USA and then returned to South Africa to serve as the East London Rabbi.
+He later moved to Johannesburg, where he served as the Principal Rabbi of the Synagogues Youth Organization of the Federation of Synagogues of South Africa.

 In his memoir, Seymour Hoffman noted: